NATO websites hit in cyber attack linked to Crimea tension

 "KICKING SAND"

-John Bumgarner, chief technology officer at the U.S. Cyber Consequences Unit, a non-profit research institute, said initial evidence strongly suggested that these cyber attacks were launched by pro-Russian sympathizers.
+John Bumgarner, chief technology officer at the U.S. Cyber Consequences Unit, a non-profit research institute, said initial evidence strongly suggested that these cyber attacks were launched by pro-Russian sympathisers.

 "One could equate these cyber attacks against NATO as kicking sand into one's face," he said.